Blackberries offer many health benefits, including:

 1. They’re packed with vitamin C

-Just one cup of raw blackberries has 30.2 milligrams of vitamin C. That’s half the daily recommended value.
+Just one cup of raw blackberries has of vitamin C. That’s half the daily recommended value.
 Vitamin C is integral to collagen formation in bones, connective tissue, and blood vessels.
 Vitamin C may also help you:

 - heal wounds